tusharsappal/spotifyrecruitmentproblem/README.md

 ### Special Test Case that was Automated
-I added a special Test case around __New Play List Creation__ in the test script `TestNewPlayListCreation.java`.
-Since Spotify is a music sreaming app and it out of bo support different compilation of songs , the user is actively involved in creating his / her own mix /collection of songs bundled in the form of playlist for different occasions like a user can create a playlist for running / gym or he / she can create one for office work.
+I added a special Test case around __New Play List Creation and Deletion __ in the test script `TestNewPlaylistCreationDeletion.java`.
+Since Spotify is a music sreaming app and it out of box supports different compilation of songs , the user is actively involved in creating his / her own mix /collection of songs bundled in the form of playlist for different occasions like a user can create a playlist for running / gym or he / she can create one for office work.

-Since this feature is very actively used , I chose this workflow to automate.
+Since this feature is very actively used , I chose this workflow to automate.Since if the user is actively engaged in creating the playlist , he /she will at some point of time will be deleting that playlist so the test case addresses both creation and deletion of the playlist.

 ### Project Author